What's On in Devon

 Tavistock’s Goose Fair in October dates back to the 12th century, when farmers brought their geese for sale, and drove them through the streets to the market.
 You may not see much of this today, but goose lunches are available across the town on that day, and market traders, showmen and fair rides gather from all over the country.

 Whilst in Ilfracombe, every July the South West Birdman Competition sees hopeful aviators hurling themselves off the town's pier hoping to "fly" the furthest and be crowned champion.
-As well as the main flying event, this is part of a day-long music festival with food stalls, an ale and cider festival, artisan market and children's entertainment
+As well as the main flying event, this is part of a day-long music festival with food stalls, an ale and cider festival, an artisan market and children's entertainment

 And the tradition of carrying burning Tar Barrels through the streets of Ottery St Mary on November 5 is hundreds of years old, and probably started after the gunpowder plot of 1605.
 Devon has a history of torchlight processions, but only in Ottery do the residents actually carry full sized lighted tar barrels on their shoulders through the streets … See more of Devon's big events here.